giancarlo88/DOMO/readme.md

 ### Dancing On My Own

-I'm working on a score and I want to have an easy way of doing a backup, as wellas comparing across versions, so I'm doing this.
+I'm working on a score and I want to have an easy way of doing a backup, as well as comparing across versions, so I'm doing this.

 That's all!